On the inclosure map of 1814, what appear to be

 that it wasn't good arable land.
 On the map of the

-Helwys estate from the late eighteenth century part of
+Helwys estate from the late eighteenth century part

-it is marked as The Fold Course.
+of it is marked as The Fold Course.

-The Lord of the Manor had the right to graze the Fold
+The Lord of the Manor had the right to graze the

-cropped because it was
+periodically cropped because it was poor soil, like

-the animals and could then be cropped.
+and could then be cropped.

-In recent years the land has been used for raising pigs
+In recent years the land has been used for raising

-outdoors.
-Flocks of wintering lapwings appreciate the
+pigs outdoors.
+Flocks of wintering lapwings

 The heath, looking towards Dereham.